margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for dominion and lasting peace
 * Grateful for all the people at Hopeway
 * Grateful for the apartment
-* Grateful for the peopel working in the tutoring business
+* Grateful for the people working in the tutoring business
+* Grateful for the African American / Black children I babysit
+* Grateful for the Spanish churches I've found
 * Grateful for memories in Charlottesville and the scenery
 * Grateful for the sounds of the trains
 * Grateful for people being active today